JSRocksHQ/jsrockshq.github.io/src/posts/en/javascript-iterables-and-iterators.md

 - Iterators often implement the Iterable interface, which enables them to be fed to iterable consumers;
 - The iterator completion `value` (when `done: true`) is usually ignored by iterable consumers;
 - Several built-ins that you usually feed arrays to actually accept any iterable object (`for-of`, `Array.from`, `yield*`, `[a, b, ...rest] = iterable`);
-- If you maintain an API that accepts arrays as argument, please consider adding supporting iterables: it is as simple as calling `Array.from(arg)` to turn any iterable argument into a true array.
+- If you maintain an API that accepts arrays as argument, please consider supporting iterables: it is as simple as calling `Array.from(arg)` to turn any iterable argument into a true array.

 So, I guess that's finally it.
 We reached the end of the line.
 You may be wondering what you will do with your life now, but I'm not sure whether I can answer this question.
 Perhaps you want to read about [Generators](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-generatorfunction-objects) now? :)